ZhianMai/Multi-threading-in-Java/README.md

 AtomicStampedReference is like adding an integer as version or mark on the object like
 <Object, Integer>.
 The AtomicMakrkableReference is like <Object, Boolean>.

+In Java, assigning variable a value is atomic.
+The source code shows that the set method of AtomicReference is simply an equal mark, but its lazySet, getAndSet, compareAndSet, and weakCompareAndSet methods guarantee to be atomic since they involve two operations.
+They use CAS to ensure thread-safety which uses low-level OS call from the unsafe package.

+This demo shows that getAndSet() method is atomic.
+There are ten threads which concurrently record the previous version, and update a new version on the atomic reference using getAndSet().
+The atomic reference can guarantee that all records return from getAndSet() are consistent.

 Be careful!
 Modifying the object referenced by AtomicReference is not atomic!

 #### 3.4 Atomic Object Field Update   :link:[link](src/johnston/thread/thread_safety_and_locking/juc_atomic/AtomicObjectFieldUpdater.java)